offspot/metrics/backend/CONTRIBUTING.md

 # Contributing

+Metrics adheres to openZIM's [Contribution Guidelines](https://github.com/openzim/overview/wiki/Contributing)

 ## Configure your environment

 Development environment is meant to be managed by `hatch`.

 If not already installed on your machine, install it in your global environment:
 ```